-David Mouillot: Of Fish and Men
+David Mouillot: Fish and People

-After focusing on the impact of human activities on marine biodiversity, David Mouillot is now examining the potential role of coastal marine resources in reducing human poverty.
+After studying the impact of human activities on marine biodiversity, David Mouillot is now examining the potential role of coastal marine resources in reducing human poverty.
 A professor at the University of Montpellier and a researcher at the Marbec laboratory, he has just been awarded an ERC Advanced Grant to conduct transdisciplinary research on this new topic.

 It’s hard to get him to talk about himself.
-David Mouillot prefers to give a brief overview of his career so he can get straight to his new project: assessing the role of coastal marine resources in the development of rural regions in East Africa.
-These areas have been marked for some thirty years by land desertification due to climate change.
-It’s a major research project for which he has just received a €2.5 million ERC Advanced Grant over five years.“My hypothesis is that coastal villages that have turned to the sea and have managed to protect their marine resources fare better in terms of economic and human development than their counterparts that have relied solely on agriculture and livestock as their main resources, ” explains the researcher at the Marbec laboratory.
-This question builds on his work on the interplay between climate change and socioeconomic factors on marine ecosystems.
+David Mouillot prefers to skim over his career in broad strokes to get straight to his new project: assessing the role of coastal marine resources in the development of rural regions in East Africa.
+These areas have been affected for the past thirty years by land desertification caused by climate change.
+It’s a major research project for which he has just been awarded a five-year ERC Advanced Grant worth 2.5 million euros.“My hypothesis is that coastal villages that have turned to the sea and have been able to protect their marine resources are faring better in terms of economic and human development than their counterparts that have relied solely on agriculture and livestock as their main resources, explains the researcher at the Marbec laboratory.
+This question builds on his ongoing work on the interplay between climate change and socioeconomic factors on marine ecosystems.

 Nature-based solutions